CharlyReux/evolvable-by-design-tutorial/tutorial.md

 Here are some changes that would break it:
 - The URI changes (/card instead of /cards)
 - The location of the id is changed from the URL to the request body.
-- A non-admin user is no allowed to delete a card anymore.
+- A non-admin user is not allowed to delete a card anymore.

 To solve that, we leverage Semantic data and the OpenApi Specification.
 With an OpenAPI specification enhanced with Semantic descriptors like this one: